ypid/ansible-packages/README.md

 There is a export feature available which you can use to generate package lists for the different classes.
-Furthermore you can keep those lists under version control so you can see what a change to a package group has for example.
+Furthermore you can keep those lists under version control so you can see what a change to a package group is resulting in for the different classes and if that is what you intended.

 Check the [docs](/docs/getting-started.rst) for more details.